-Structure-borne sounds are those such as footfalls, dropped items or equipment vibrations that are conducted by the structure and resonate in other spaces than the space of origin.
-Based on the abuses of tenement housing during the early part of the industrial revolution, model codes as well as § 1208 of this code set minimum room dimensions for each anticipated use of a dwelling.
+Structure-borne sounds include footfalls, noise from dropped items, or equipment vibrations that are conducted by the structure and resonate in other spaces than the space of origin.
+Based on the abuses of tenement housing during the early part of the Industrial Revolution, model codes as well as § 1207 of this code set minimum room dimensions for each anticipated use of a dwelling.